eHealthAfrica/javarosa/docs/evaluation.md

   - The method used in this class depends on where the expression is used in the form.
 6. FormDef
   - Referesents a Form
-6. [QuestionDef](https://github.com/opendatakit/javarosa/blob/develop/src/main/java/org/javarosa/core/model/QuestionDef.java):  Represent control elements used to get information or display information to the user
+6. [QuestionDef](https://github.com/opendatakit/javarosa/blob/develop/src/main/java/org/javarosa/core/model/QuestionDef.java):  Represents control elements used to get information or display information to the user
   - An ItemSet is used to query a FormInstance for elements that match an XPathPathExpression
   - Not all QuestionDefs have ItemSet Expression

 ## JavaRosa Expression Evaluation <a name="jee"/>

-XPath expressions are used in various parts of an XForm in other to dynamically reference data contained in the form instances. control and binding elements are one of the main parts there they are used.
+XPath expressions are used in various parts of an XForm in order to dynamically reference data contained in the form instances. control and binding elements are one of the main parts there they are used.
 The XFormParser class has registered handlers that handle the interpretation of each of the elements contained in the XForm to the various parts of the FormDef.

 During the parsing of the XForm, these handlers carry out the interpretation of the different elements contained in the XForm.
 XPathExpressions often occur as attributes of these elements as Strings.

 The class [XPathParseTool](https://github.com/opendatakit/javarosa/blob/develop/src/main/java/org/javarosa/xpath/XPathParseTool.java) is then used to parse the XPathExpression string into an instance of a subclass of XPathExpression.
 The AST (Abstract Syntax Tree) structure parsing flow is used to parse the expression string depending on the type which could comprise of one or more XPathExpression subcomponents (just like an equation which could consists of equations - `(5+3)/(3-1)*(1+1)`).
 Predicates are also parsed if they exist in the expressions.

 After being parsed from strings to XPathExpression, the XPathExpression class is represented in JavaRosa Form components as XPathConditional.
 XPathConditional is used to hold, evaluate and convert the evaluation result to the appropriate types.
 When an XPathExpression is used in the FormDef, it is usually evaluated to get a result which can be used in a control.
-This result can be dynamic depending on the type of expression and the current state of the form.
+This result can be dynamic, depending on the type of expression and the current state of the form.

 The XPathExpression is an abstract class that has an eval abstract method that returns an Object when called, the type of object returned depends on the type of XPathExpression.

-Evaluation of other XPath expressions are efficient except for the XPathPathExpression type.
+The evaluation of XPath expressions is efficient, except in the case of the XPathPathExpression type.
 This is because evaluation of this type of expression most often traverses the XML Document it references in order to return the nodes of the XML document that match it.

-An XPathPathExpression can be converted to a TreeReference which, when matched with the elements of the XML documents it represents, returns matching node(s) or value(s).
-In order for this to happen all the nodes of the document need to be traversed and matched with the TreeReference.
+An XPathPathExpression can be converted to a TreeReference which, when matched with the elements of the XML documents it represents, returns matching nodes or values.
+In order for this to happen all the nodes of the document need to be traversed and checked against the TreeReference.

-The time to evaluate XPathPathExpression, therefore, depends on the number of elements in the XML dataset of the instance.
+The time to evaluate an XPathPathExpression, therefore, depends on the number of elements in the XML dataset of the instance.

 Major use cases where reduced efficiency is detected:

-1. XPathPathExpression used to query ItemSet used for the choices of a select type question: in this case, the XPathPathExpression are generic paths which take a time of O(n) to evaluate since the whole XML tree of the instance tree has to be traversed in order to accumulate matches of the XPathPathExpression.
+1. An XPathPathExpression is used to query the ItemSet used for the choices of a select type question.
+In this case, the XPathPathExpression is a generic path which takes a time of O(n) to evaluate, since the whole XML tree of the instance tree has to be traversed in order to accumulate matches of the XPathPathExpression.
-2. XPathPathExpression in the calculate attribute of binding elements used to query values that match a specific condition used to prefill input values.
+2. XPathPathExpression in the calculate attribute of a binding element that is used to query values that match a specific condition, and then used to prefill an input value.

-The main reason for this O(n) time used to evaluate the queries is because all elements are traversed in order to match each element and node to the XPath expression.
+The main reason for this O(n) time used to evaluate these queries is that all elements are traversed in order to match each element and node against the XPath expression.

 For example, let&#39;s consider this secondary instance below